mohamed-arradi/Darky/README.md

 ## Getting Started

-This is a MacOSX App build with xCode using Swift 4.0 and temporary exceptions in order to handle System Events and Preferences panels events
+This is a MacOSX App build with xCode using Swift 4.2 and temporary exceptions in order to handle System Events and Preferences panels events

 This App cannot be allowed on the Mac App Store due to the necessary temporary exceptions required.
+(Except if you manage to bribe some Apple Reviewers :))

+## How to download directly the App ?

+Just download the App zip file here : https://github.com/mohamed-arradi/DarkModeSwitcher/tree/master/Release

 ### Language handled

-- French & English only for now.
+- **French & English ONLY for now.
+(Don't hesite to contribute to translate)

-In order to change the language you need to change the project main language configuration before generating your App Build.

 ### Screenshots